ALL STATE DATA UPDATED FOR 2020!

-As the table shows, in 2018, South Dakota was slightly ahead of the national average for approvals at the Initial Application level, but slightly behind the national average at the Reconsideration level.
+As the table shows, in 2020, South Dakota was significantly ahead of the national average for approvals at the Initial Application level, and slightly ahead at the national average at the Reconsideration level.
 Note that the Social Security Administration does not release data about the results from Hearings for South Dakota applicants.
 Even though there is an SSA Office of Hearing Operations office in Sioux Falls, the hearings are handled administratively through the Billings, Montana and Fargo, North Dakota offices.

 South Dakota Initial Application Approval Over Time

-As the table and the below chart show, South Dakota has been consistently ahead of the national average for approvals at the Initial Application level going back to at least 2010, although it has come down a bit over the last few years.
-In 2018, South Dakota ranked 28th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have slightly declined in South Dakota over the last few years, they still are slightly ahead the national average.
-That said, there’s still only a slightly better than 1 in 3 chance of being approved at the Initial Application level.
+As the table and the below chart show, South Dakota has been consistently ahead of the national average for approvals at the Initial Application level going back to at least 2010.
+In 2020, South Dakota ranked 8th in the nation in terms of percentage approval of Initial Applications.
+That said, there’s still only about a 50-50 chance of being approved at the Initial Application level.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.